byu-oit/kotlin-uapi/docs/content/_tutorial/user-context.md

 In order to make this easier, we've provided a `UserContextFactory` that can wrap another and will automatically turn a valid, WSO2-issued OAuth Bearer Token into a JWT, ready for consumption by your `UserContextFactory`:
-`LocalDevelopmentBearerTokenUserContextFactory`.
-As its name implies, this is ONLY for use in local development, and should not be used in production.
+`OnlyUseOnYourPersonalDevMachineBearerTokenUserContextFactory`.
+As its name implies, this is ONLY for use in local, on-your-laptop development, and should not be used on any kind of real server.

 Let's modify our `LibraryApp` to look for a system property or environment variable called 'ENV' and, if it is equal to 'local', use the bearer token factory: